ChrlyByy/Football-xG-Model-Build-/README.md

 # Football Expected Goals (xG) Predictor

 A logistic regression model built in Python to quantify the quality of football scoring chances.
-This project demonstrates the full data science pipeline—from data acquisition and cleaning to feature engineering, model training, and evaluation—to predict the probability that a shot results in a goal.
+This project demonstrates the full data science pipeline, from data acquisition and cleaning to feature engineering, model training, and evaluation, to predict the probability that a shot results in a goal.

 ## Model Performance